menu

 Demographics

-The per capita income in Plainfield in 2022 was $32,507, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $130,028 for a family of four.
-However, Plainfield contains both very wealthy and poor people as well.
+The per capita income in Plainfield in 2022 was $27,773, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $111,092 for a family of four.
+Plainfield also has one of the higher rates of people living in poverty in the nation, with 30.65% of its population below the federal poverty line.

 The people who call Plainfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Plainfield residents report their race to be White.
-Important ancestries of people in Plainfield include German, English, Italian, French, and Irish.
+The greatest number of Plainfield residents report their race to be White, followed by Asian.
+Important ancestries of people in Plainfield include German, Italian, French, English, and Scottish.

 The most common language spoken in Plainfield is English.
 Other important languages spoken here include Polish and West Germanic languages.